-The purpose of using design codes is to avoid disasters that can affect life and environment.
+The purpose of using design codes is to standardize requirements and to minimize risk for designers, manufacturers, and those working with pressure vessels.
 As such, codes have been developed over the years using industry experience and best practices.

 The rules developed for the design codes represent years of experience.
 When used, the code requirements can: